OpenDSA/OpenDSA-stable/RST/en/Glossary.rst

       :term:`all-pairs shortest paths problem`.
       It uses the :term:`dynamic programming` algorithmic technique, and runs in :math:`\Theta(n^3)` time.
-      As with any dynamic programming algorithm, the key issue is to avoid duplicating work through proper bookkeeping on the solution space.
+      As with any :term:`dynamic programming` algorithm,
+      the key issue is to avoid duplicating work by using proper bookkeeping on the algorithm's progress through the solution space.
       The basic idea is to first find all the direct edge costs, then improving those costs by allowing paths through :term:`vertex` 0, then the cheapest paths involving paths going through